robertliwpe/disksize/README.md

 # PHP Scripts to determine WordPress Install File System Size from WP CLI and via Browser
 ### Note: this ONLY works with the WP Engine platform.

+Given that storage is only updated on a weekly basis on the WP Engine user portal, users who wish to either programmatically retrieve this information, or retrieve on on demand will need to configure the following solution.

 Firstly, ensure that you have properly configured SSH Gateway access for your WP Engine account: https://wpengine.com/support/ssh-gateway/

 Before locally executing the included `disksize.sh` script in terminal/CLI please ensure that you have cloned down the PHP files in this github repo and ***those files are in the WordPress root directory of all of the installs being analyzed.***